sud0code/Bash-Scripts/backup-remote/README.md

-# **Encrypt/Decrypt file on Linux**
+# **Backup file to remote server**

-This script is a wrapper for GPG commands used for encrypting and decrypting individual files on Linux.
+This script is a wrapper for Rsync command used for incremental backup of files to a remote server.

 ------